sourcegraph/about/blogposts/livebloggig-gophercon-2019.md

 ![Sourcegraph GopherCon hoodie](images/3.6-gophercon-hoodie.jpg "Sourcegraph GopherCon hoodie")

-And one more thing.
-Livebloggers will also receive one of these hoodies at the end of the conference.
+One more thing: Livebloggers will receive one of these awesome hoodies at the end of the conference!